 Now, I know exactly how much I have saved up for my different savings goals.

 Opening your online savings account will take you less than 10 minutes.
-Simply go to Capital One 360 and then open a new online savings account.
+Simply go to CIT Bank and then open a new online savings account.
 Once you open your account, you can easily open additional savings accounts in less than 10 seconds.

 You may have different savings goal from myself, such as: house down payment, car fund, wedding fund, Christmas gifts, home remodeling, new furniture, new big screen TV, etc. The point is: these individual accounts will give your savings both direction and inspiration.
 After you’ve saved up for your goal, don’t forget to always pay with credit.